 The building principal at each of the district's schools is designated to deal with matters relating to school attendance and truancy.
-The "School Attendance Officer and/or Building Principal" of each school shall determine daily which pupils enrolled in the school are absent from school and whether that absence is excused.
+The "School Attendance Officer and/or Building Principal" of each school shall

 Excused absences have been previously defined.